Frequently Asked Questions

 This FAQ includes answers to many common questions.

-If you have questions about if information is needed on your case, check to make sure you have not missed any calls or voicemails from DEHAP or the auditing team.
+If you have questions about if information is needed on your case, call 302-577-5008.
+Make sure you have not missed any emails or voicemails from DEHAP.

 How can I find out the status of my application?